brettscott/cloudflare-worker-tunnel-mysql-example/README.md

 - Ensure [docker-compose.yml](./docker-compose.yml) contains your `TUNNEL_TOKEN` from an earlier step.
 - `npm run dev`

+If everything has been setup correctly, visiting https://db-tunnel-dev.example.com in the browser should return a Cloudflare Access `403 Forbidden` page.
+This is because you haven't made th request with a valid Cloudflare Service Token (`CF-Access-Client-Id` and `CF-Access-Client-Secret` headers).

 ### 7. Secure Your Self-Hosted Database